carbon-language/carbon-lang/docs/design/generics/facet-type-types.md

 // interface parameters has as much to do with choosing a short name for the
 // collection type and a long name for the element type.
 //
 // DmitriG: Maybe it is not the greatest example.
-Consider std::vector's iteartor
+Consider std::vector's iterator
 // or allocator type instead.
 // Nevertheless, I think having to introduce a name for the generic type parameter
 // (OrigElement) is somewhat of a burden even if it is used.
 The user already